j-mcQueen/top-TTT/README.md

 - Understanding how to use pseudocode a little more effectively when problem solving
 - The importance of code documentation through comments!
 - Developed understanding of scope and the concepts of closure & namespacing
+- How to use the debugger statement in javascript to step through the code and find problem sources

 ## biggest challenges